cldowdy/web_traffic_wikipedia/README.md

-# web_traffic_wikipedia
+# Web Traffic Time Series Forecasting

-Forecast future traffic to Wikipedia pages
+Forecast future traffic to Wikipedia pages as part of the Kaggle Research Prediction Competition.